glortho/styled-import/README.md

 - See the warning at top -- this is experimental and untested in many environments!
 Production-ready version...you guessed it...is coming soon.

-## Motivation

-Working with global or 3rd party CSS creates constant challenges when implementing other CSS solutions.
-This is meant to ease some of the pain.